 Your main retirement savings accounts are 401(k)s and IRAs, but these accounts have restrictions and penalties on withdrawals.
 Having money saved separate from these retirement accounts is imperative so you can use it anytime you need to.
 Utilizing a taxable brokerage account as a part of your financial plan can be a great decision.
 The savings in your taxable brokerage account can potentially sustain yourself and your family, as well as help you retire earlier since you will not need to access your retirement savings.

 When building a retirement plan, see how much your assets and investments could be affected by a negative situation, such as job loss.
 These awful financial situations could impact your retirement savings.
 If you do not prepare for the worst-case scenario, you can be left exposed to major financial loss.

 Life is full of unexpected events, so you do not want to be unprepared.
 Building a plan with flexibility allows you to prepare for the best and worst situations.
-Having the flexibility and control to make the proper changes to your retirement and financial plan is key to having a successful plan.
+Having the flexibility and control to make the proper changes to your retirement and financial plan can be key to having a plan that works for you.
 At McKinney Capital Management, we are here to help you build retirement and financial plans that work best for you and your family.
 We want to help you plan for the best and prepare for the worst.
-Contact us today to set up a no obligation consultation by calling 713-888-0841 or via email at firstname.lastname@example.org
+Contact us today to set up a no obligation consultation by calling 713-888-0841 or via email at email@example.com